 Virgin Plus vs. Public Mobile coverage map

-Public Mobile is another Telus flanker, so its coverage map is identical Koodo: its reach extends to 99% of Canadians and it provides 5G coverage to 70% of them.
-In many ways, Public is to Telus what Virgin is to Bell—it’s an affordable 4G LTE and 5G carrier that appeals to younger customers who aren’t interested in the high prices of its parent company.
+Public Mobile is another Telus flanker, so its coverage map is identical to Koodo.
+Its reach extends to 99% of Canadians, and it provides 5G coverage to 70% of them.
+Public is an affordable 4G LTE and 5G carrier that appeals to younger customers who aren’t interested in the high prices of its parent company.

 Public Mobile’s coverage area is slightly larger than Virgin’s, covering 37% of the map to Virgin’s 36%.
 The biggest difference between the carriers is not related to coverage so much as it is about what you can do with it: Virgin Plus offers some excellent cheap deals on phones, while Public doesn’t offer the ability to pair plans with phones at all.